steveAtwiine/PYTHON-DEVELOPMENT/README.md

-# WEB-DEVELOPMENT
+# Python Developmet Files

-Web Development Files
+This Repository demonstrates all the python basics for a beginner programmer like me